gradle/gradle/subprojects/docs/src/docs/release/notes.md

 5. Attributes only requested by the configuration only contain text in the "Requested" column
 6. The table is sorted first by groups (3), (4), and (5); then alphabetically inside each group.

+<a name="dependency-resolution-results-task-inputs"></a>
+### Dependency resolution results can be used as task inputs

+Starting with Gradle 7.5 it is now possible to declare dependency resolution results as task inputs.

+This allows writing tasks which consume dependency resolution results.
+Declaring such inputs instead of doing undeclared dependency resolution in task actions allows Gradle to optimise for build incrementality and create opportunities for more features.
+In particular, these new types of task inputs are fully supported by the [configuration cache](userguide/configuration_cache.html).

+You can learn more in the [Authoring Tasks](userguide/more_about_tasks.html#sec:task_input_using_dependency_resolution_results) user manual chapter and with the dedicated [sample](samples/sample_tasks_with_dependency_resolution_result_inputs.html).

 <a name="configuration-cache-improvements"></a>
 ### Configuration cache improvements